VP Landbouw: A leading light in sustainable agriculture

 VP Capital’s annual ESG screening also calculates VP Landbouw’s CO2 emissions, helping draw up a roadmap of concrete measures to help reduce them, such as installing solar panels.

-While we continue working on this roadmap, we are offsetting our carbon emissions every year by purchasing what are known as carbon credits, generated in VCS-certified projects including Zambia and India.
+While we continue working on this roadmap, we are offsetting our carbon emissions every year by purchasing what are known as carbon credits, generated in VCS-certified projects including Ghana and Uganda.
 As a result, VP Landbouw has been able to declare itself a CO2-neutral company since 2019.

 Our team